DSaurus/threestudio-4dfy/README.md

 This is 4D-fy extension of threestudio.
 The original implementation can be found at https://github.com/sherwinbahmani/4dfy.
 We thank them for their contribution to the 3D generation community.
 To use it, please install [threestudio](https://github.com/threestudio-project/threestudio) and [threestudio-mvdream](https://github.com/DSaurus/threestudio-mvdream) extension first, and then install this extension in `custom` directory.
 If you want to run 4D-fy with a 24 GB GPU, you need additionally install [threestudio-stable-nerf-renderer](https://github.com/DSaurus/threestudio-stable-nerf-renderer) extension.

+**Note!!!
+Currently running under low VRAM in 3rd stage may result in decreased performance and we are working on it.**

 ## Installation

 ```